unjs/unpdf/README.md

 # unpdf

 A collection of utilities to work with PDFs.
+Uses Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) under the hood.

-`unpdf` takes advantage of [export conditions](https://nodejs.org/api/packages.html#packages_conditional_exports) to provide a minimal bundle size for the browser.
-As of now, the available methods are only supported in Node contexts.
+`unpdf` takes advantage of [export conditions](https://nodejs.org/api/packages.html#packages_conditional_exports) to circumvent build issues in serverless environments.
+PDF.js depends on the optional `canvas` module, which [doesn't work inside worker threads](https://github.com/Automattic/node-canvas/issues/1394).

-**Why this package then?**

-- To circumvent build issues in serverless environments, where the `canvas` package used by `PDF.js` is not supported.
-- WIP and more to come.
+This library is also intended as a modern alternative to the unmaintained [`pdf-parse`](https://www.npmjs.com/package/pdf-parse).

+## Features

+- 🏗️ Conditional exports for Browser, Node and worker environments
+- 💬 Extract text from PDFs

 ## Installation